 - On your iPhone, visit beta.apple.com.

-- Sign in using your Apple ID and password.
+- Log in using your Apple ID and password.

-- Go to Settings –> General –> Software Update.
+- After it's back up and running, go to Settings –> General –> Software Update.

 Welcome to the iOS 12 beta!
 To see everything you can do with your new system, check out our roundup of cool iOS 12 features.
 Let us know in the comments below any and all bugs and glitches you may experience.
 And if they become too much for you to bear, you can always downgrade back to iOS 11.4.